 If you travel by airplane there are some rules for liquids and sharp items that are unallowed to be carried on in your hand luggage.
 But, you can always buy those small items from pharmacies and markets at the destination or bring non-liquid cosmetics and solid toiletries.

-In my luggage, you’ll only find clothes and shoes and some electronic devices, like a notebook, phone and camera sometimes though.
+In my luggage, you’ll only find clothes and shoes and some electronic devices.
 Since the phone has a good enough camera for capturing those happy moments and gives that freedom of carrying it on wherever you go, I rarely use a separate camera.

 If you’d like to carry some extra jacket, trousers, denim or shoes that have a big enough reason not to be packed, then it’s a very good idea to wear them when traveling.
 A lightweight jacket with a lot of pockets is another option if you have many accessories and gadgets to be carried and you’ll find it useful when hiking.